Prepare repository

 If you don’t want to overthink about the permissions, you can simply choose the

-Edit Cloudflare Workers
+Edit Cloudflare Workerstemplate. -

 And do this if you don’t want to overthink about it also, it’s must be fine.
 Then press the

-Continue to summary
+Continue to summary>Create Tokenbutton.

 You can see your API token in this moment.